open-component-model/ocm/docs/reference/ocm_resources_get.md

 this option must always be specified to be able to follow component references.

-With the option <code>--output</code> the out put mode can be selected.
+With the option <code>--output</code> the output mode can be selected.
 The following modes are supported:
  - JSON
  - json
  - tree
+ - treewide
  - wide
  - yaml